httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 An "optimistic upload creation" can be used if the client knows or assumes with a high degree of confidence that the server supports resumable uploads under the target URI and that the client is capable of handling and processing interim responses.
 The upload creation request then includes the full file because the client assumes that the file will be transferred without interruptions.

-The benefit of this method is that if the upload creation request succeeds, the file was transferred in a single request avoiding additional round trips.
-A drawback is that the client may be restricted in its ability to resume that upload.
-If the upload was interrupted before the client received a `104 (Upload Resumption Supported)` intermediate response with the upload URL, the client cannot resume that upload due to the missing upload URL.
-The intermediate response might not be received if the interruption happens too early in the message exchange, the server does not support sending the `104 (Upload Resumption Supported)` intermediate response, or an intermediary dropped the intermediate response.
-The client must either ultimately fail the entire upload or retry the upload creation request if this is allowed by the application at the expense of transferring file data again.
+The benefit of this method is that if the upload creation request succeeds, the file was transferred in a single request without additional round trips.

-The "optimistic upload creation" attempts to upload the file in one request at the potential expense of either not finishing the upload at all or re-transmitting file data again.
+A possible drawback is that the client might be unable to resume an upload.
+If an upload is interrupted before the client received a `104 (Upload Resumption Supported)` intermediate response with the upload URL, the client cannot resume that upload due to the missing upload URL.
+The intermediate response might not be received if the interruption happens too early in the message exchange, the server does not support sending the 104 (Upload Resumption Supported) intermediate response, or an intermediary dropped the intermediate response.
+Without a 104 response, the client needs to either treat the upload as failed or retry the entire upload creation request if this is allowed by the application.

 ## Careful Upload Creation